Once in a Lifetime “Founding Member” Opportunity!

 Hi!
 I’m Gary Carter …

-Wendy and I are moving to Milton to start a church.
+Wendy and I are working in Milton to start a church.
 We have found a new way that will overcome growth problems.

 We want to reach people who are not presently involved in a good church.